 |

-San Francisco, California | May 24, 2023 |
+San Jose, California | December 19, 2024 |

 Salaries for Water Operators can vary dramatically depending on location.
 The United States Department of Labor reports the median salary for such jobs is $45,760 per year ($22 Hourly)1.
 Federal, State and Local governments offer compensation that can be higher than private agencies, but most employers include benefits such as basic health care, sick and vacation time.
 Below are salary ranges common in the water and wastewater industries: